Learn more about trademarks

 Find out if trademark is right for you.

-Collective marks and guarantee or certification marks are marks that groups of people can obtain the right to use.
+Collective marks and guarantee- or control marks are marks that groups of people can obtain the right to use.
 Users must comply with the provisions applicable to the use of the mark.

-A guarantee or certification mark should show that goods and services have been checked or certified with regard to, for example, materials, production method or quality.
-The mark must be able to distinguish goods and services that have been controlled from goods and services that have not been subject to such control.
+A guarantee- or control mark is intended to show that goods and services have been inspected or certified with regard to, for example, materials, production methods, or quality.
+The mark should be able to distinguish controlled goods and services from those that have not been subject to such inspection.

-Government bodies, foundations, companies and anyone else can obtain the exclusive right to use such a mark.
-However, the owner of the mark cannot himself run a business with sales of the goods or services to which the control applies.
+Authorities, foundations, companies, or any other entity can obtain the exclusive right to use such a mark.
+However, the holder of the mark is not allowed to conduct commercial activities involving the sale of the goods or services covered by the inspection.

 Guarantee or control mark for fish products and services.
 Reg. no. 1739486